-Prerequisite: ACT 101 Financial Accounting and ECN 101 Principles of Macroeconomics and ECN 102 Principles of Microeconomics and MTH 119 Statistical Analysis or MTH 104 Statistical Methods Meets general academic requirement W when offered as 236.
+Prerequisites: ACT 101 Financial Accounting, ECN 101 Principles of Macroeconomics, ECN 102 Principles of Microeconomics and MTH 119 Statistical Analysis or MTH 104 Statistical Methods Meets general academic requirement W.

-239, 240.
-Marketing
+239. Marketing

 This course introduces students to the principles of marketing within the context of a dynamic business environment and expands upon the concept of marketing as a value creating function.
 Students will learn marketing theories and examine the methods marketers use to provide value to customers, business enterprises, non-profit organizations, and society in an ethical and socially responsible manner.
 Ethical decision-making is emphasized.
 Specific topics include strategic planning, marketing research, consumer behavior, targeting, segmentation, product development, distribution, pricing, and advertising/promotion.
-Prerequisite: ACT 101 Financial Accounting and ECN 101 Principles of Macroeconomics and ECN 102 Principles of Microeconomics and MTH 119 Statistical Analysis or MTH 104 Statistical Methods Meets general academic requirement W when offered as 240.
+Prerequisites: ACT 101 Financial Accounting, ECN 101 Principles of Macroeconomics, ECN 102 Principles of Microeconomics and MTH 119 Statistical Analysis or MTH 104 Statistical Methods

-260, 261.
-Marketing in Not-for-Profit Organizations
+260. Marketing in Not-for-Profit Organizations

 Marketing in Not-for-Profit Organizations is a service-learning course that builds upon what the students have studied in Marketing.
 Other marketing courses primarily refer to for-profit organizations.
 In this course, the students learn about the non-profit sector; read about pertinent philosophical, religious, and historical underpinnings behind philanthropy, volunteerism, and the non-profit sector; study marketing concepts and how they are applied at non-profits; and perform a hands-on service learning marketing project with a non-profit organization.
-Offered fall semester.
+Offered spring semester.

-Prerequisite: BUS 239 or 240 Marketing or permission of instructor.
+Prerequisite: BUS 239 Marketing or permission of instructor.
 Limited to juniors and seniors.
-Meets general academic requirement W when offered as 261.